 City of Mozart

 Mozart was born in Salzburg back in 1756.
 The Mozart Residence on Makartplatz and the Mozart Birthplace on the Getreidegasse, both of which are now museums, remind us of his extraordinary childhood.
-After the years in Salzburg which shaped him, he eventually moved to Vienna, where he died at the young age of just 35.
+Numerous concerts, festivals and guided tours keep the spirit of Mozart alive and well in Salzburg.

 Salzburg as the City of Mozart